Welcome to Imagine

-Meanwhile, the Liverpool Befriending Service received accreditation in May as an Approved Provider for safe and effective practice from the Mentoring & Befriending Foundation.
+Our Women Only Services has won in the category for "Best Practice in High Intensity Services" at the Mental Health Providers Forum Awards, and the Liverpool Befriending Service received accreditation as an Approved Provider for safe and effective practice from the Mentoring & Befriending Foundation.

 Samantha is very kindly donating 50% of her profits to Imagine from sales of this book, for which we are extremely grateful.
 This inspirational read is currently available in Kindle format only, price £3.08, is available from:

 The Mental Health Providers Forum